Stratio/stratio-connector-hdfs/README.md

 ```
 It is possible to add new special HDFS configuration:

-THe file called HDFSDataStore.xml contains some properties.
+The file called HDFSDataStore.xml contains some properties.
 The "Partitions" variable could be set to two different configurations:

-Set this variable to "DiferentPartitions" in the configuration options to create a HDFS structure with different file
+Set this variable to "DiferentPartitions" in the ConnectorClusterConfig options to create a HDFS structure with different file
 partitions of the data table:

     catalog/table/partition1.xxx
                  /partition2.xxx
                  /partition3.xxx

-Set this variable to "OnePartition" in the configuration options to create a HDFS structure with one file partition of the data table;
+Set this variable to "OnePartition" in the ConnectorClusterConfig options to create a HDFS structure with one file partition of the data table;

     catalog/table1.xxx
            /table2.xxx